eliep/Celeste2-GBA/README.md

 # Celeste2-GBA **WIP**
 A port of Celeste Classic 2 for the GBA.

-Not yet in a playable state.
+Mostly in a playable state.
 Graphics and audio (music, no sound effects yet) are pretty much working already.
 When the port is finished I will make the code and my tools open-source.
-The port will probably be finished next year because I'm quite busy with uni.
+The port will be finished when I get time to work on it.

 # TODO
 - fix rest of game logic